birdneststream/asciibird/README.md

 To fix before properly releasing v1

+* System to review the localStorage data and update any differences
 * Fill tool buggered on big ascii, related to undo system and recursion limit
 * Brush blocks larger than 1x1 can leave undoable blocks
 * Asciis sometimes open with 1 more block width and height